jakuzzibubbles/TravelStory-App/README.md

 Integrating RESTful APIs using Axios was another critical aspect of my learning process.
 Axios allowed me to handle HTTP requests seamlessly, and I learned how to manage authentication headers to secure my API endpoints.
 I gained valuable experience in configuring Axios instances and managing errors related to authorization.

 **Learning**: Effective error handling is essential in any application that relies on external data sources.
-I learned to implement strategies for gracefully handling failures, which significantly improved the user experience by providing clear feedback.
+I learned to implement strategies for handling failures, which significantly improved the user experience by providing clear return messages.

 #### Form Handling and Validation